Convict leasing: The system in various states

+Convict leasing in Southern States began in 1844, when Louisiana's first state prison, The Walls, was not turning a profit.
+Louisiana leased prisoners to private individuals and corporations, mainly plantations, until 1901, when the state took back control of the prison.
 In Georgia convict leasing began in April 1868, when Union General and newly appointed provisional governor Thomas H. Ruger issued a convict lease for incarcerated people to William Fort for work on the Georgia and Alabama Railroad.
 The contract specified "one hundred able bodied and healthy Negro convicts" in return for a fee to the state of $2,500.
 In May, the state entered into a second agreement with Fort and his business partner Joseph Printup for another 100 convicted people, this time for $1,000, to work on the Selma, Rome and Dalton Railroad, also in north Georgia.
 Georgia ended the convict lease system in 1908.

 In Tennessee, the convict leasing system was ended on January 1, 1894, because of the attention brought by the "Coal Creek War" of 1891, an armed labor action lasting more than a year.
 At the time, both free and convict labor were used in mines, although the two types of workers were kept separated.
 Free coal miners attacked and burned prison stockades, and freed hundreds of convicted black people; the related publicity and outrage turned Governor John P. Buchanan out of office.

 The end of convict leasing did not mean the end of convict labor, however.
 The state sited its new penitentiary, Brushy Mountain State Penitentiary, with the help of geologists.
 The prison built a working coal mine on the site, dependent on labor done by incarcerated people, and operated it at significant profit.
 These prison mines were closed in 1966.

 Texas began convict leasing by 1883 and abolished it officially in 1910.
-A cemetery containing what are believed to be the remains of 95 "slave convicts" has recently (2018) been discovered in Sugar Land, now a suburb of Houston.
+A cemetery containing what are believed to be the remains of 95 slave convicts was discovered in 2018 in Sugar Land, now a suburb of Houston.

 The Convict Lease System and Lynch Law are twin infamies which flourish hand in hand in many of the United States.
 They are the two great outgrowths and results of the class legislation under which our people suffer to-day.